-Carbon dioxide is produced during the Solvay process, however, CO_2 generated is captured, compressed and directed to Solvay precipitating towers.
-Although CO_2 is generated as a by-product, the CO_2 is recovered and recycled for use in the carbonation stage and in theory the process is neutral.
+Carbon dioxide is produced during the Solvay process, however, CO2 generated is captured, compressed and directed to Solvay precipitating towers.
+Although CO2 is generated as a by-product, the CO2 is recovered and recycled for use in the carbonation stage and in theory the process is neutral.

-However in practice, more CO_2 is produced than is stoichiometrically required and thus some CO_2 is emitted to the atmosphere.
-The estimation of the CO_2 emissions from a standalone soda ash plant should be estimated based on an overall balance of CO_2 around the whole chemical process.
-In order to calculate the emissions related to a company, a simplified version of the balance may be used assuming that CO_2 emissions from the process plant result from the stoichiometric oxidation of the coke carbon.
+However, in practice, more CO2 is produced than is stoichiometrically required and thus some CO2 is emitted to the atmosphere.
+The estimation of the CO2 emissions from a standalone soda ash plant should be estimated based on an overall balance of CO2 around the whole chemical process.
+To calculate the emissions related to a company, a simplified version of the balance may be used assuming that CO2 emissions from the process plant result from the stoichiometric oxidation of the coke carbon.